vWernay/lua/README.md

     ```

 ## Developer Notes:
+See [libs/scripts](libs/scripts) for a collection of example/test scripts using these added features.

 #### Planned Features:
-1. One downside to vectors/quaternions being an explicit `Value` is that they increase the minimum `Value` to at least 16 bytes.
-Given that types in Lua are fairly transparent, it may be beneficial to introduce, or at least experiment with, a compile-time option to make vector/quaternion types collectible;
+1. One downside to vectors/quaternions being an explicit `Value` is that they increase the minimum Value size to at least 16 bytes.
+Given that types in Lua are fairly transparent, it may be beneficial to introduce, or at least experiment with, a compile-time option to make vector/quaternion types collectible.
 1. Support for integer vectors/matrices.
-Either by introducing an additional type, e.g., `LUA_TVECTORI`, or splitting the vector tag `LUA_TVECTOR` into `LUA_TVECTOR2`, `LUA_TVECTOR3`, `LUA_TVECTOR4`, and `LUA_TQUAT` and use variant bits for the primitive type;
+Either by introducing an additional type, e.g., `LUA_TVECTORI`, or splitting the vector tag `LUA_TVECTOR` into `LUA_TVECTOR2`, `LUA_TVECTOR3`, `LUA_TVECTOR4`, and `LUA_TQUAT` and use variant bits for the basic type.
-1. A LINQ-style library that takes advantage of `__iter/__pairs`;
-1. Replace `glm/gtc/random.{inl,hpp}` with a variant that takes advantage of CXX11's [Pseudo-random number generation](https://en.cppreference.com/w/cpp/numeric/random) facilities.
-Or one that unifies this API and `math.random()`;
+1. Replace `glm/gtc/random.{inl,hpp}` with a variant that takes advantage of CXX11's [Pseudo-random number generation](https://en.cppreference.com/w/cpp/numeric/random) facilities (and unify it with `math.random`).
-1. Basic support for triangles and meshes, retrofit current spatial indexing structures for triangles, and consider BSPs;
+1. Basic support for triangles and meshes, retrofit current spatial indexing structures for triangles, and consider BSPs.
-1. Initial support for frustums (both orthographic and perspective) and OBBs, or, at minimum, the more computationally complex parts of these structures;
+1. Initial support for frustums (both orthographic and perspective) and OBBs, or, at minimum, the more computationally complex parts of these structures.
-1. UNARY\_EACH: Allow some binding functions to be independently applied to each value or structure on the call stack.
+1. Allow some binding functions to be independently applied to each value or structure on the call stack.
 If disabled, only operate on the minimum number of required objects (following lmathlib).
 For example:
     ``` lua
     -- lmathlib
     > math.rad(35, 35)